Kakhaber Okriashvili: Political positions

 Kakha Okriashvili has stood out in Parliament as an advocate for the majoritarian system of elections, favoring electoral districts over a proportional system that he believes can prevent fragile democracies from building strong national institutions.
 As a nationwide debate started in 2017 over transitioning the country's parliamentary elections to a fully proportional system, he was key in securing a constitutional delay to the transition from 2020 to 2024.
 In November 2019, he actively campaigned against a constitutional amendment to speed up the transition ahead of the 2020 parliamentary election, a promise that had been made by his own party following the 2019 wave of anti-government demonstrations, and his vote against the amendment helped to kill a bill that was meant to put an end to an ongoing political crisis.
 His uncompromising stance led the Conservative Party to leave the ruling coalition, while he accused GD party chairman Bidzina Ivanishvili of "pressuring" him ahead of the vote.
 In May 2020, Kakha Okriashvili was one of three MPs to vote against another constitutional amendment that reduced the amount of majoritarian electoral districts from 75 to 30 in the 2020 election, although the amendment eventually passed.

 Political observers have theorized that Okriashvili's stance on the majoritarian electoral system had been in agreement with Ivanishvili, who, according to some, sought to renege on his promise for a fully proportional electoral system without hurting his party's chances at reelection, although these claims have been denied by both Okriashvili and Ivanishvili.
 Moreover, Okriashvili favored a deal to end the political crisis including the release from prison of Giorgi Rurua, Irakli Okruashvili, and Gigi Ugulava, instead of an electoral reform.
-On 12 December 2019, he was the only GD lawmaker to vote against removing the parliamentary immunity of opposition MP Nika Melia.
+On 12 December 2019, Okriashvili was the only GD lawmaker to vote against removing the parliamentary immunity of opposition MP Nika Melia.
 That same month, he was the only MP to agree to discussions with civil activist Aleko Elisashvili, at the time on a nationwide campaign to protest against "feudal majoritarians".